AOMG: History

 In August 2019, AOMG's first hip-hop audition show Signhere began airing on MBN, marking the first ever hip-hop and R&B record label to have their own audition program on broadcast television.
 Singer-songwriter Sogumm won the show and subsequently signed to AOMG on November 1.
 On November 6, 2019, rapper Punchnello signed to the label.

 On April 8, 2020, singer-songwriter DeVita signed to the label and released her debut EP Creme.
 On July 24, 2020, singer Lee Hi signed to the label after her departure from YG Entertainment and released the single "Holo".
 On September 4, 2020, record producer Goosebumps signed to the label and released the single "Somewhere" featuring labelmates Gray, Hoody, Elo, and DeVita.

 On February 18, 2021, AOMG signed singer Yugyeom, a member of South Korean boy group Got7, following his departure from JYP Entertainment in January 2021.
 His "Franchise" dance video was uploaded to the label's YouTube channel on the same day.
-On December 31, 2021, Jay Park announced his resignation as the Co-CEO of AOMG.
+On December 31, Jay Park announced his resignation as the Co-CEO of AOMG.

 On January 25, 2022, rapper Coogie signed to the label and released the single "Re:Up".
-On October 24, 2022, rapper Jvcki Wai signed to the label and released the single "Go Back".
+On October 24, rapper Jvcki Wai signed to the label and released the single "Go Back".

 On February 14, 2023, Sogumm departed from the label as her contract expired.
+On April 1, cartoonist Kian84 signed to the label.
+On April 24, AOMG established sublabel Solabeam Records that consists of DJs and producers.
+On November 9, singer Meenoi signed to the label.